goharbor/community/presentations/introduction/workshop.md

 # Harbor Workshop

-The workshop guide can be used for accomplishing various tasks with Harbor.
+This workshop guide can be used for accomplishing various tasks with Harbor.
 After completing all the tasks, you will have a better understanding of Project Harbor's features and functionality.

 ## Environment Setup & Harbor Installation

-The first step is to get Harbor installed into an environment where tasks can be performed.
+The first step is to get Harbor installed into an environment where the following scenarios can be performed.
 There are a few options available.

 Environment Options: